SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * Whether or not to automatically determine bounds in the participation coefficient vs. within module z-score space to classify different nodes (eg. hubs versus non-hubs)
  * Options : 1 = yes, 0 = no, use either default or custom coded boundary values

+.. _Params.hubBoundaryWMdDeg:

+``Params.hubBoundaryWMdDeg``
+""""""""""""""""""""""""""""""""""

+ * boundary that separtes hub and non-hubs
+ * default value: 0.25
+ * argument type: float
+ * this argument has no effect if Params.autoSetCartographyBoundaries = 1

+.. _Params.periPartCoef:

+``Params.periPartCoef``
+"""""""""""""""""""""""""""""

+ * boundary (in terms of participation coefficient) that separates peripheral node and non-hub connector
+ * default value: 0.525
+ * argument type : float
+ * this argument has no effect if Params.autoSetCartographyBoundaries = 1

+.. _Params.proHubPartCoef:

+``Params.proHubPartCoef``
+""""""""""""""""""""""""""""""

+ * boundary (in terms of participation coefficient) that separates provincial hub and connector hub
+ * default value: 0.45
+ * argument type: float
+ * this argument has no effect if Params.autoSetCartographyBoundaries = 1

+.. _Params.nonHubConnectorPartCoef:

+``Params.nonHubConnectorPartCoef``
+""""""""""""""""""""""""""""""""""""""

+ * boundary (in terms of participation coefficient) that separates non-hub connector and non-hub kinless node
+ * default value: 0.8
+ * argument type: float
+ * this argument has no effect if Params.autoSetCartographyBoundaries = 1

+.. _Params.connectorHubPartCoef:

+``Params.connectorHubPartCoef``
+"""""""""""""""""""""""""""""""""""""""'

+ * boundary that separates connector hub and kinless hub
+ * default value: 0.75
+ * argument type : float
+ * this argument has no effect if Params.autoSetCartographyBoundaries = 1

 Plot settings
 ^^^^^^^^^^^^^^^^^